nearai/private-ml-sdk/e2e/README.md

 Following E2E example is designed to demonstrate how to use the VLLM Proxy and full steps of the attestation process.

+Also, for the deployment, the vllm service can be deployed with `docker-compose.yml` in the `vllm-proxy/docker` directory, which refers to the [README.md](../vllm-proxy/README.md) for more details.
+Please note that the models are not included in the docker image, so you need to download the models and put them in the `--model` path.

 ## E2E Example

 The `e2e/e2e.py` script is designed to demonstrate the interaction with the VLLM service.
 Below is a detailed step-by-step guide on how to use this script effectively.